hkm007/slim/README.md

 ## 🎯 Why Use slim?

-Traditional event handling in Svelte often requires passing callbacks or using external stores. slim simplifies event management by providing a dedicated, context-aware event bus that keeps your components decoupled and scalable.
+Traditional event handling in Svelte often requires passing callbacks or using external stores. slim simplifies event management by providing a dedicated, global event bus that keeps your components decoupled and scalable.

 ## 🤝 Contributing